History of the ShopRite company

 It’s an oddity to find a store offering a happy hour, but ShopRite does it well.
 It’s part of their commitment to helping customers save in any way possible.
 Happy hours are usually on Fridays from 5 p.m to 7 p.m.

-Rabato has this week’s sales circular from ShopRite, along with last week’s brochures, and the week before that.
+Rabato has this week’s sales circular from ShopRite, along with next week’s ads.
 Our whole game revolves around collecting flyers so you can clip coupons and find items with huge discounts with ease.
 Some of the items on offer may range from holiday pieces, Coke 8-pack bottles or 12-pack cans, Southern sweet potatoes, among other items.
 Don’t spend more, when you can spend less.